RAHoebe/WQV-Viewer/README.md

 The suite uses the sample ``.pdr`` file under ``tests/data`` and runs a headless (``QT_QPA_PLATFORM=offscreen``) smoke test for the Qt main window.

-## Next steps

-- Flesh out metadata decoding (timestamps, titles) by reverse-engineering the header segment.
-- Add a live watch-communication stub if a serial protocol capture becomes available.